-Hate your cubicle?
+Hate the thought of returning to your cubicle?
 Thank medieval monks

 1900s: The birth of open offices

-Flash forward to the early 20th century, and Frank Lloyd Wright steps in to design the Larkin Administration Building, the first modern office, in 1906, and then the first open-plan office building for SC Johnson Wax in 1936.
-It’s not surprising that the idea of work was changing, and office layouts were designed to maximize productivity, which was the holy grail for “management experts” like Frederick Taylor who were consulting with companies during the latter half of the 19th and early 20th centuries.
+Flash-forward to the early 20th century, and Frank Lloyd Wright steps in to design the Larkin Administration Building, the first modern office, in 1906, and then the first open-plan office building for SC Johnson Wax in 1936.
+It’s not surprising that the idea of work was changing and office layouts were designed to maximize productivity, which was the holy grail for “management experts” like Frederick Taylor who were consulting with companies during the latter half of the 19th century and early 20th century.

 1960s: Distractions and the “Action Office”

 It wasn’t until the 1960s that the open office really started to gain traction as a popular design for workplaces.
-Burolandschaft, originally a German design approach that translates to “office landscape,” aimed to democratize the workplace and create more interaction between colleagues.
+Bürolandschaft, originally a German design approach that translates to “office landscape,” aimed to democratize the workplace and create more interaction among colleagues.

-In response to the growing popularity of the vast open office space, Robert Propst, president of Herman Miller Research Corporation, wrote, “Today’s office is a wasteland.
+In response to the growing popularity of the vast, open office space, Robert Propst, president of Herman Miller Research Corp., wrote, “Today’s office is a wasteland.
 It saps vitality, blocks talent, frustrates accomplishment.
 It is the daily scene of unfulfilled intentions and failed effort.”

 The company’s answer was the debut of the Action Office, which was arguably the first flexible cubicle space, because it offered an alternate work setting with some privacy while still not restricting movement.

 There was a bit of a backlash to the open office as more women entered the workforce in the 1960s and ’70s.
-An article from the Observer in Britain from 1968 detailed the problems (and some positive elements) of the new Boots open-plan office.
+A 1968 article in Britain’s Observer detailed the problems (and some positive elements) of the new Boots open-plan office.
 From the piece:

 Ivan Mitchell, Boots’ own chief architect, sits in a private office with smoked glass walls through which he is clearly visible and says that he suffers from visual distraction.
 He has to turn his desk sideways to avoid seeing the mini-skirts.

-Unsurprisingly, this ushered in a new design feature that was called a modesty panel, which covered the front of the desk so the female workers could wear their skirts without being on view.
-Yet another Observer article from 1970 argued, “A woman’s legs are nothing to be ashamed of, and there is no reason for hiding them behind an obstruction that serves only to tear stockings and add to discomfort and inconvenience.”
-Rather, the designers interviewed for this piece suggested that the middle drawer of a desk should be removed to allow the female worker to cross her legs more easily.
+Unsurprisingly, this ushered in a new design feature that was called a modesty panel, which covered the front of the desk so female workers could wear their skirts without being on view.
+Yet another Observer article, this one from 1970, argued, “A woman’s legs are nothing to be ashamed of, and there is no reason for hiding them behind an obstruction that serves only to tear stockings and add to discomfort and inconvenience.”
+Designers interviewed for the piece suggested that the middle drawer of a desk should be removed to allow the female worker to cross her legs more easily.

 As more businesses caught on to the idea of the Action Office and its modular flexibility, the concept morphed into a mass production of what we now know as cubicles.
-This wasn’t a stellar iteration for designer Robert Propst, who declared, “Not all organizations are intelligent and progressive.
+This wasn’t a stellar iteration for designer Propst, who declared, “Not all organizations are intelligent and progressive.
 Lots are run by crass people who can take the same kind of equipment and create hellholes.
 They make little bitty cubicles and stuff people in them.
 Barren, rat-hole places.”
 Too late, as many companies had already made the investment in the fabric-covered mazes.

-Now, of course, companies from small startups to massive global corporations are vying to up the design ante in favor of keeping their workers happy and productive.
-We’ve seen the introduction of game spaces, sleep pods, plant walls, lounges, hot desks, and more.
-And alongside all this: a return to working from home, just like in the Renaissance.
+Pre-pandemic, of course, companies from small startups to massive global corporations were vying to up the design ante in favor of keeping their workers happy and productive.
+Over the past decade, we’ve seen the introduction of game spaces, sleep pods, plant walls, lounges, hot desks, and more.

+And alongside all of this came the shift no one was expecting to happen so rapidly: The COVID-19 pandemic ushered in a return to working from home—just like in the Renaissance.